Why being different

 @HiMage / Thomas Carron

-Neuroscientist and executive coach, Delphine Dépy Carron, has been helping leaders, intrapreneurs, teams and organizations to reinvent themselves for nearly 20 years.
+Neuroscientist and executive coach, Delphine Dépy Carron, has been helping leaders, intrapreneurs, teams and organizations to reinvent themselves for more than 20 years.
 Studying intelligence, she discovered how animal intelligence can be a powerful source of inspiration and development for humans.
 She is regularly asked to help organizations develop emotional intelligence, leadership, relational intelligence, and creativity.
 Her programs involve working with horses or dolphins to accelerate awareness and promote sustainable behavioral change.
 Delphine is also a trainer at HEC Paris School of Coaching.